Supreme Court of New Zealand: Appointments

-One issue that was particularly contentious as the Bill was being debated in Parliament was the appointment of judges to the Court, with opposition parties claiming that the Attorney-General would make partisan choices.
+One issue that was particularly contentious as the bill was being debated in Parliament was the appointment of judges to the court, with opposition parties claiming that the Attorney-General would make partisan choices.
 These concerns were because the entire bench was to be appointed simultaneously, and no clear statement had been made about how they would be selected.
 However, the level of concern was considerably lessened when Wilson announced that the appointments would be based on merit and seniority.
-Appointments to the Court were expected and unsurprising.
-The most senior Justices on the Court of Appeal were appointed to the new Court.
+Appointments to the court were expected and unsurprising.
+The most senior justices on the Court of Appeal were appointed to the new court.

 Cases

-One of the grounds advanced for the creation of the Court was that it would allow more people to have access to the country's highest appellate court.
+One of the grounds advanced for the creation of the court was that it would allow more people to have access to the country's highest appellate court.
 From 1851 until 2002, the Privy Council made 268 decisions relating to New Zealand.
 In the ten years from 1992–2002, only 21 decisions had been allowed with respect to New Zealand.
 The Supreme Court hears many more cases than were heard by the Judicial Committee of the Privy Council due to its jurisdiction being considerably broader.
-For example, cases in the areas of employment, criminal and family law can be heard by the Supreme Court, whereas previously cases in both areas of law could normally progress no further than the Court of Appeal.
-The proximity of the Court is another factor that is likely to contribute to it hearing an increased number of appeals and also allows appeals to be heard and determined considerably faster than under the former system.
+For example, cases in the areas of employment, criminal and family law can be heard by the Supreme Court, whereas previously cases in these areas of law could normally progress no further than the Court of Appeal.
+The proximity of the court is another factor that is likely to contribute to it hearing an increased number of appeals and also allows appeals to be heard and determined considerably faster than under the former system.

-The Court has heard many applications for leave.
+The court has heard many applications for leave.
 It has also heard many substantive appeals.
 Notable substantive cases include: